 Under the Import One-Stop-Shop scheme, the customer will pay the VAT directly online (like you usually do for example in Amazon already).
 Then the business or marketplace who made the sale to the EU consumer will pay the VAT collected to the IOSS intermediary in Europe who will pay it on to the relevant tax authority on their behalf.
 All sales made EU-wide will be payable through this single IOSS intermediary and businesses will no longer need to register for and pay tax in each individual EU country in which they sell goods.

-This system is designed to make not only the purchasing process more simplified and transparent but make the shipping and customs process faster.
+This system is designed to make not only the purchasing process more simple and transparent, but make the shipping and customs process faster.
 This is because rather than the buyer paying for the VAT separately (when the goods have been imported, as was previously the case), suppliers under IOSS will be responsible for collecting, declaring and prepaying EU VAT to the relevant authorities.

-If you have a business established within the EU, then Import One-Stop-Shop registration should be done within that country.
-It can be done directly or through an IOSS intermediary.
-If you have establishments across multiple European countries, then you may register in any country of the countries in which you have a fixed establishment.
+If you have a business established within the EU, then you can with apply for Import One-Stop-Shop registration within that country or with an intermediary based anywhere in the EU.
+If you have establishments across multiple European countries, then you may register in any country of the countries in which you have a fixed establishment or with an intermediary based in the EU.

-If you have no fixed establishment within the EU, you will need to use an IOSS intermediary, who will likely register your IOSS number in the country in which you import your products too (where your buyers are located).
-However, they can be registered in any European country.
+If you have no fixed establishment within the EU, you must use an IOSS intermediary.
+Your IOSS intermediary can be registered in any European country.
 For instance, businesses based in the US and UK have been interested in registering with an IOSS intermediary based in Ireland, due to language similarities.
 However, many IOSS intermediarys based in Ireland don't have the shipping and/or VAT experience to rival Ship24.
 All of Ship24's onboarding, FAQ and team support is available in English and our prices remain very competative for the high-quality IOSS service we provide.
-If your interested in finding out why Ship24 is the choice for many big businesses when it comes to IOSS, click the button at the top of the page to find out more.
+If your interested in finding out why Ship24 is the choice for many big businesses when it comes to IOSS, click the button at the top of the page to find out more or chat to one of our team directly on the chat box on screen.

 Businesses should note that IOSS intermediaries have a number of requirements placed upon them in order for them to operate, including monetary guarantees, which must be thoroughly considered by any business before entering into an agreement.

 VAT payments and tax return submissions for the Import One-Stop-Shop must be done monthly.
-EU VAT charges can be paid through the IOSS portal, which will require an IOSS number in order to use and payment for non-EU businesses must be done by an IOSS intermediary registered in the EU, on behalf of the company.
+EU VAT charges can be paid to the IOSS intermediary who will check that the declaration is correct (with sales records from the relevant EU authorities), which will require an IOSS number in order to use.
+Final payment for non-EU businesses to the EU tax authorities must be handled by an IOSS intermediary registered in the EU, on behalf of the company.

 All parcels can be tracked using the international shipment tracking website, Ship24.
 Regardless of whichever delivery agreement parcels are sent under, including IOSS, DDP or DDU, you can still track any registered parcel end-to-end with Ship24.
 All you need is your package tracking number, to begin tracking parcels with over 1,000 couriers, logistics companies and online marketplaces.